-Enterprise Architect has a sophisticated charting facility which allows a wide range of charts to be created that allow repository information to be visualized and analyzed.
-This is a particularly useful with Kanban diagrams and resource allocations and provides an alternate view of the of Kanban cards allowing a Product Owner, Project Manager or other team member to get a visual image of things like the Number of Active Tasks by developer and the Phases the Work Items are in by developer, the Number of Work Items at each stage of a Kanban Board and much more.
+Enterprise Architect has a sophisticated charting facility that allows a wide range of charts to be created, through which you can visualize and analyze repository information.
+This is particularly useful with Kanban diagrams and resource allocations, and provides an alternative view of the Kanban cards, allowing a Product Owner, Project Manager or other team member to get a visual image of things such as the Number of Active Tasks by developer, the Phases the Work Items are in by developer, the Number of Work Items at each stage of a Kanban Board and much more.
 The charts can provide powerful information that will help improve the teams performance and ultimately result in high value product or service features being available to customers in the shortest possible time frame.
-Any number of charts can be created from built-in patterns but a team is also free to create user defined charts, dashboards and reports.
+Any number of charts can be created from built-in Patterns, but a team is also free to create user defined charts, dashboards and reports.